dimalypai/mil-masters-thesis-chalmers/docs/report/08_Conclusions.md

 use MIL as a target for languages that belong to two major programming
 paradigms: object-oriented and functional.
-An example of this are two source programming languages (FunLang and OOLang) that were designed and implemented as a part of this project.
+An example of this are two source programming languages (FunLang and OOLang) that were designed and implemented as part of this project.

 MIL provides an expressive framework for implementing effect-aware code transformations.
 A number of code transformations has been implemented and are